The best disk cloning software will make it simple and easy to clone your hard drive to serve as a backup, and restore it if or when necessary.

 Read our full Paragon Hard Disk Manager review.

 AOMEI Backupper is a disk cloning utility that's free to download and use.
 A key feature of the software is the ability to clone a large disk to a smaller SSD drive.

 Sectors and partitions are copied over, along with key files such as boot.ini, NTLDR, BCD, winload.exe and MBR.
 There's also an intelligent cloning option, which only copies over used space on the harddrive.

 The whole process means that you end up with a full copy of your harddrive and won't need to reinstall Windows when copying your clone over to a new harddrive.
 Although the software is Freeware, there's no adware bundled with the software.
-Instead, there's a paid-for version available from $39.95 for a single PC license.
+Instead, there's a paid-for version available for a single PC license.

 However, do note that the free standard edition only supports a data disk clone.
 To clone a disk including a Windows system, the disk style (GPT/MBR) of the source disk and the destination disk must be the same.